Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 #### Step 2: Running with the filter on the F1 FPGA

 1. Run with the filter running on the F1 FPGA, using just one hardware unit for filter kernels.
-Before running the FPGA executable we will load the corresponding AFI.
+Before running the FPGA executable we will load the corresponding Amazon FPGA Image (AFI).
 Also note we are not specifying -frames switch so ffmpeg will process all 500 frames.

     ```bash
     fpga-load-local-image -S 0 -I agfi-08afc45e98b56134e